 What is sponsorship?

-Senior figures who sponsor are effective in applying, what Helen terms, the Sponsorship CODE.
+Effective sponsors consistently apply, what Helen terms, the Sponsorship CODE.

 “Sponsorship is critical, as without sponsors, people with potential would never get the opportunities or the visibility to reach higher leadership goals.